apostrophecms/apostrophe-documentation/other/field-types/array.md

 {% hint style='info' %}
 Notes on `titlefield`:
 * If there is no `titleField` setting, the items are numbered.

-Setting `titleField` is recommended.
+* Setting `titleField` is recommended to improve clarity for content editors.

 * `titleField` can access joins beginning with Apostrophe 2.50.0, which is especially useful with dot notation.
 {% endhint %}